obsicn/nodejs-microservices-example-app/INSTALLING_OTEL.md

 - Instructions are very similar to the one for http, except you replace everywhere `http` by `grpc`

-- beware of the following exceptions:
+- Beware of the following exceptions:
   - you don't have to update the collector `config.yaml` as we expose receivers for both protocols
   - the port for grpc is 4317 (it replaces 4318 for http)
   - for nodeJS, install module `@opentelemetry/exporter-trace-otlp-grpc` and if you want to put url in your code, you should use `{url: 'grpc://otel-collector:4317'}` (no more `/v1/traces`)